Skip to main content

 Sealed

-Example: Flynn’s sealed suit keeps him alive in a toxic refinery breach, but once he takes a Wound the suit’s seal is compromised and must be patched before he can trust it again.
+Example: Flynn’s sealed suit keeps him alive during a toxic refinery breach, but once he takes a Wound the suit’s seal is compromised and must be patched before he can trust it again.

 Armored Suits